-The results show that, when compared to all other schools in Australia, CHCCS is achieving at above average levels in Years 3, 5 and 9 for Reading (Year 5 was average), Writing, Spelling, Grammar and Numeracy.
-All other achievements are equivalent to the national average for similar schools to ours.
+Our historical NAPLAN results show that, when compared to all other schools in Australia, CHCCS is achieving at above average levels in all years in both Literacy and Numeracy, and our achievements are equivalent to the national average for similar schools to ours.

-It is noteworthy that over time, we have experienced a general improvement in NAPLAN results over the last five years.
-It is also true for Years 3 and 5, that almost without exception, our NAPLAN results in 2019 were higher than in 2014.
+It is noteworthy that over time, we have experienced a general improvement in NAPLAN results over the previous five years.